 In addition, Texas recently amended its laws to give child victims of sexual assault up to 30 years after their 18th birthdays to file their civil lawsuits.
-Sexual assault victims in Texas who have any questions about the damages that they may be entitled to recover should not hesitate to contact a Dallas sexual abuse victim lawyer for an in-depth consultation about their potential case.
+Sexual assault victims in Texas who have any questions about the damages that they may be entitled to recover should not hesitate to contact a Dallas sexual assault victim lawyer for an in-depth consultation about their potential case.

 Sexual abuse is a sub-category of intentional torts and personal injury law.
 Depending on the facts of your case, in Texas, a Dallas personal injury attorney might file a complaint that includes several different causes of action, including:

 - assault and battery

 - intentional infliction of emotional distress

 - negligent infliction of emotional distress (which may be available for third parties who witnessed the events).